 - A maximum of five people per project

 - Three filters at maximum

 - 1-week activity history

-The premium plan called Pro can be subscribed to on a month to month basis for $4 per month.
-You can also pay $3 per month on the annual contract.
+The premium plan called Pro can be subscribed to monthly for $5.
+You can also pay $4 per month on the annual contract.
 The plan extends the functionality of the free plan and offers: